grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=27 (0x1B) - Interrupted
-    VSCP_TYPE_INFORMATION_INTERRUPTED
-A node indicates that a reset occurred.
+    VSCP_TYPE_INFORMATION_INTERRUPTEDA node indicates that a reset occurred.
 This can also be a node doing a warm start.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |